aks-bhatia/Ethereum_Blockchain_Test/README.md

 To run tests use the command - npm run test

-To run server in development mode - npm run start-dev
+To run server in development mode using nodemon- npm run start-dev

 To build the project - npm run build